Chewy & Soft Vegan Chocolate Chip Cookies (Better Than Tollhouse!)

 - Add in the chocolate chips: Fold in chocolate chips until evenly distributed.

-- Chill: Chill the dough for 20-30 minutes.
-While the dough is chilling, preheat the oven to 350F.
+- Chill: Chill the dough for at least 30 minutes, but preferably 2 hours.
+The longer, the better, as the flavor will develop even more.
+When the dough is nearly done chilling, preheat the oven to 350F.

 - Bake: Using a cookie scoop, and roll about 1.5 tablespoons of dough per cookie for regular sized cookies, or 3 tablespoons of dough for large cookies onto the sheet.
 Place into oven and bake for 10-12 minutes (my oven, I bake them exactly 11 minutes each time for large cookies) or until the edges are lightly golden and are “set.”
 The middles shouldn’t be dough-y looking, but if they’re still soft, that’s perfectly fine.